KNOXDEV/terraform-kubernetes-ctf-chal/README.md

 These requirements are due to the fact that the tunnelling jail needs to install additional runtime dependencies, mainly `socat` and `sshd`, in order to provide port forwarding.

+### healthcheck assumptions

+In order to take advantage of the healthcheck functionalities, you need to feed the module a python script via the input variable `healthcheck_path`.

+This script will be called every 30 seconds or so.
+If this script returns a non-zero exit code, the challenge container will be restarted.
+Ideally, this script should solve your challenge and make sure the flag is still obtainable via the intended method.
+If at any point, the challenge degrades and is no longer solvable, k8s will catch this and restart your container.

+Your healthcheck script can access the service on `localhost:1337`, and by default, you will have access to `pwntools`.
+You can install any additional healthcheck dependencies with the `healthcheck_additional_requirements` input variable.

+Writing a healthcheck for every challenge is not always feasible, but is generally recommended.

 ## acknowledgements